 Chimpanzee tracking at Kibale Forest National Park commences at the Kanyachu briefing point managed by the Uganda Wildlife Authority (UWA).
-Similar to gorilla tracking at Bwindi, a chimpanzee permit is mandatory for participation.
+Similar to gorilla trekking at Bwindi, a chimpanzee permit is mandatory for participation.
 The trek is also known as the “primate walk” since other primate species can be spotted along the way.
 Upon encountering the chimpanzees, visitors are allowed one hour to observe them.
 A maximum of 8 individuals can track each chimpanzee family.
 Kibale Forest National Park offers a total of 56 chimpanzee permits, with 36 available for morning and afternoon sessions.

 Situated in southern Uganda, Kibale Forest National Park is renowned for being home to numerous primate species.
 Among the 13 significant primate species found here, the chimpanzee population is the largest, earning it the title of “The Primate Capital of the World.”
 The park’s vast tropical rainforest serves as a natural habitat for these chimpanzees, while other wildlife can be found within the savannah grasslands of certain areas and the outskirts of the park.

 Originally designated as a forest reserve in the 1940s, Kibale Forest National Park was later promoted to national park status due to its abundant biodiversity.
 The park boasts an impressive array of flora and fauna, including 350 tree species, 71 mammal species, and 370 bird species.
 However, the park is best known worldwide for its 13 unique primate species, with the chimpanzee population being the most prominent, estimated to number around 1500 according to the Uganda Wildlife Authority (UWA).
 Other notable primates include red colobus and L’Hoest’s monkeys.
 The park also provides habitat for various mammal species such as elephants, buffalos, and giant forest hogs, though sightings of these animals during forest treks are quite rare.